Illinois Marathon organizers taking extra security precautions | WRSP

-He said with thousands of people coming to watch, it’s important spectators also know how to exist the marathon loop incase anything happens and how to find the closest shelter or medical tent.
+He said with thousands of people coming to watch, it’s important spectators also know how to exit the marathon loop in case anything happens and how to find the closest shelter or medical tent.

-If you plan to come out to the marathon or if you plan to avoid the crowds, the marathon website can tell you what areas will be the most busy and at what times.
+If you plan to come out to the marathon or if you plan to avoid crowds, the marathon website can tell you what areas will be the busiest and at what times.
 It can also tell you where to go for the best viewing spots.